openSUSE/news-o-o/_posts/2007-10-08-people-of-opensuse-christian-boltz.markdown

 Pfälzisch (the palatinate dialect), german, english.
 And PHP, Perl, Bash, (My)SQL, HTML, POP3, SMTP and HTTP.
 No Basic anymore ;-)

-Becoming educated in the law is another way to address the problems [can i buy a research paper](https://buyresearchpapers.net/) within your industry